-- 15 drops red gel food colouring (can use natural vegetable dyes for this but it will take a lot more to achieve the right colour)
+- 15 drops red gel food colouring (you can use natural vegetable dyes for this but it will take a lot more to achieve the right colour)

-- For the cake, preheat the oven to 325F and grease a donut pan and/or line a muffin tin with paper liners.
+- Preheat the oven to 325F and grease a donut pan and/or line a muffin tin with paper liners.